Mario Gandelsonas, Departmental Representative

 The senior thesis is a detailed project, presenting a well-argued piece of research on a precise architectural theme, and may include a substantial amount and variety of visual materials (including any of several forms of representation: architectural drawings, models, video, photographs, and computer-generated images).
 The relative proportion of written to visual material for each student must be agreed upon with the advisor and thesis committee.
 The final presentation and oral defense of the senior thesis in the spring will constitute a section of the departmental examination.

-Click here for a list of senior theses for the 2014-2015 academic year.
+Click here for a list of senior theses for the recent academic year.
 Additionally, a number of senior thesis abstracts can be found under the Work section of the website.

 Professional Study in Architecture.
 Students are advised that, as a four year liberal arts degree, the architecture program at Princeton is not accredited by the National Architectural Accrediting Board (NAAB).
 To practice architecture, students completing their AB in Architecture at Princeton must enroll in an accredited graduate professional program.
 If admitted to Princeton’s graduate professional program (M.Arch. degree), Princeton undergraduates will generally complete their graduate studies in three years.
 Advanced standing may be granted by professional graduate schools at other universities.